 Stains on suede boots can be tenacious, but don’t worry, it’s time to let your suede eraser shine.

-- Dry stains – Gently rub your suede eraser over the stain until it disappears.
+- Dry stains – Gently rub your suede eraser over the stubborn stain until it disappears.
 A light touch and a bit of patience go a long way.